 The current Leo Burnett Groupe France has been formed from the gradual merger since 2006 of a collection of what were previously separate specialist satellite units into the main Paris agency to form a single integrated entity.
 The French office also oversees Burnett's operations in Belgium.
 Leo Burnett first established a presence in France in 1969 following its acquisition of the London Press Exchange, a UK-based international network of advertising agents.
 The Paris office of LPE adopted the Leo Burnett brand, and a second outpost was launched in 1985 as a joint venture with ad executive Jacques Bordelais, later chairman of the local group.
 A succession of satellites came and went over the following years, most recently Challenger House (until 2009), Revolutions (until 2011) and Alpha 245 (until 2013).
 Digital agency Mediagong was acquired in 2012 and it too was subsequently merged into the main agency, as was the last remaining major outpost of what was once global direct & digital network Publicis Dialog in 2016.
-Jean-Paul Brunier is chairman & CEO of Leo Burnett Groupe France.
-Michele Gilbert-Rotman, formerly president of Leo Burnett Paris, is now global head of Publicis Groupe's entire P&G account.
+In the latest such consolidation, the existing Leo Burnett office combined with separate data and CRM unit Chemistry under a new management team.
+Hélène Meinerad is president of the enlarged Leo Burnett Paris, with Franck Rey as creative director.

 Which clients does Leo Burnett Paris handle?
 Find out more from Adbrands Account Assignments